Gageperrin/it-notes/associate-cloud-engineer.md

 ClusterIP is the default service that is used to access nodes in a cluster through ports and target-ports.
 NodePort is a static port that bridges two nodes.
 Other Kubernetes services include Ingress, Multi-port, ExternalName, and Headless.

+## Hybrid Connectivity

+### Cloud VPN

+Cloud VPN connects a peer network to a VPC through an IPsec VPN connection.
+It provides a IPsec tunnel over the public Internet.
+Traffic is encrypted by one VPN gateway and decrypted by the other.
+It is a **regional** service.
+It is site-to-site VPN only.
+No site to client option.
+It allows private Google Access for on-premises hosts.

+It supports up to 3 GBps per tunnel and offers dynamic and static routing.
+Cloud VPN supports IKEv1 and IKEv2 using Shared Secret.

+There are two types of Cloud VPN: Classic VPN and HA VPN.

+Classic VPN:
+* 99.9% SLA
+* Static and dynamic routing
+* One external IP address for a single interface
+* Functionality depreciates in October 2021.

+HA VPN:
+* 99.99% SLA
+* Dynamic routing only
+* Two external IPs to be configured for two instances.
+(Better HA)
+* New default VPN

+Use Cloud VPN if public Internet access is needed, if peering location is not available, when there are budget constraints, when high speeds / low latency are not necessary, and when it is egress traffic from GCP.

+### Cloud Interconnect

+Cloud Interconnect is a low-latency HA connection that does not travel over the public Internet.
+It is a low latency, highly available connection between an on-premises environment and Google Cloud VPN networks.
+It is directly accessible to internal IP addresses through Prviate Google Access.
+It travels through a dedicated connection from an on-premises network.
+It is **not encrypted**.
+It is also a relatively expensive service.

+Dedicated Interconnect provides a physical connection between an on-premises environment and GCP.
+There can be up to eight connections of 10 GBps or up to two 100 GBps connections.

+Partner Interconnect provides a connection through a service provider (via Peering Edges) with VLAN attachments between 50 MBps or 50 GBps.
+This is not a direct connection but is useful if a Google facility is out of reach or for workloads that do not require the Dedicated Interconnect setup.

+Direct Peering estabilshed a direct connection between an on-premises network and Google's edge network.
+It is available at 100 locations in 33 different countries.
+Direct egress pricing is available.
+Direct Peering connection is free as long as the technical requirements are met.

+CDN Interconnect enables select third-party CDN providers to establish direct peering links with Google's edge network.
+Direct traffic from VPC networks to the provider's network.
+It provides reduced pricing on egress costs.

+Use Cloud Interconnect to prevent traffic from traversing the public Internet.
+It offers a dedicated physical connection as an extension of a VPC network.
+It offers high speed and low latency and is suitable for heavy egress traffic from GCP.
+Private Google Access keeps the process secure.

+## Serverless Services

+### App Engine Overview

+App Engine is a PaaS full managed, serverless platform to develop and host web apps through code or containers using (Python, Java, Node.js, Go, Ruby, PHP, or .NET).
+It can autoscale based on loads, offer versioning, and support external storage.

+App Engine comes in Standard and Flexible environments.

+In standard environments, apps run in a sandbox environment where only specific versions of runtimes can be used.
+They run for free or at very low cost, they are designed for sudden and extreme spikes of traffic.
+Their pricing is based on instance hours.

+In flexible environments, apps are run in docker containers, any version of runtimes can be used, no free quota is available, it is designed for consistent traffic, pricing is based on VM resources, and it hosts managed VMs.

+The topological hierarchy starts with the application at the top with one or more services beneath.
+These services have individual versions from which each instance is run.

+App Engine automatically creates and shuts down instances.
+The YAML configuration file can specify a number of instances to run and a scaling type.
+Automatic scaling is based on request rate and response latencies.
+Basic scaling creates instances when the application receives requests.
+Manual scaling specifies the number of instances that continuously run.
+App Engine can migrate traffic between targeted versions (also supporting gradual "warm-up" traffic transitioning).
+It can also split traffic based on specified percentage loads.

+### Introduction to Cloud Functions